Pujols, Cabrera added to MLB All-Star rosters by Manfred

+CHICAGO (AP)Miguel Cabrera was thrilled to find out he was picked for another All-Star Game.
+Making it even sweeter?
+Being selected along with Albert Pujols.

-NEW YORK (AP) — Albert Pujols and Miguel Cabrera were added to All-Star Game rosters on Friday by baseball Commissioner Rob Manfred under a provision in the sport’s new labor agreement.
+The two sluggers with a combined five MVPs were added to All-Star rosters on Friday by baseball Commissioner Rob Manfred under a provision in the sport’s new labor agreement.

+”I’ve always looked up to Albert,” Cabrera said. ”I’ve always followed his career.
+He’s one of the best hitters I’ve ever seen in my life.
+To be part of this together is going to be great.”

-The All-Star selection is the 11th for the 42-year-old Pujols and the first since 2015.
+The selection is the 11th for the 42-year-old Pujols, who is the oldest active player in MLB this season, and the first since 2015.
 Cabrera, 39, was picked for the 12th time and the first since 2016.

+”Miguel is like a little brother to me,” Pujols said. ”He’s somebody I respect.
+We talk a lot.
+It’ll be great to see him there.”

 Pujols returned to the St. Louis Cardinals in March, agreeing to a $2.5 million, one-year contract with the team he started with.
 An NL MVP in 2005, 2008 and 2009, the Dominican star played for the Cardinals from 2001-11, then left for a $240 million, 10-year contract with the Los Angeles Angels.
 He spent most of 2021 with the Los Angeles Dodgers.